IMA Ponzi scam: ED attaches property worth Rs 197 crore, RCN against accused shortly

 Investigations under PMLA revealed that the accused companies and its directors have indulged in the offence of money laundering by cheating common people through Ponzi Schemes and generated the proceeds of crime in the form of movable and immovable properties.

 A dedicated team was constituted to investigate the case.
-It was revealed that Mohammed Mansoor Khan had promised return on investment ranging from 2.5 to 3% per month to all the investors.
+It was revealed that Mohammed Mansoor Khan had promised return on investment ranging from 2.5 to 3 per cent per month to all the investors.

 Investigations revealed that the IMA Group was not doing any business to pay the promised monthly return on the investments made by public and that Mohammed Mansoor Khan was running a ponzi scheme and they were all working on the instructions of Mohammed Mansoor Khan.